KyryloKuzyk/PrimeTween/README.md

 // DOTween.SetTweensCapacity(tweenersCapacity: 200, sequencesCapacity: 50);
 PrimeTweenConfig.SetTweensCapacity(capacity: 250); // sequences in PrimeTween use the same tweens pool as regular tweens
 ```

-The cheatsheet of the most common API migrations that **already covered** by the adapter.
+The adapter covers the majority of cases simply by replacing the `using DG.Tweening;` with the `using PrimeTween;` statement.
+Here is a non-exhaustive list of what the adapter does **automatically**.
 ```csharp
 // All animations are supported, here are only few of them as an example transform.DOMove()          -->  Tween.Position(transform)